Created by Philip Kerr

 Throughout the series, though, the one thing we could look forward to — beyond fast-talking Bernie’s rather spectacular survival skills and mordant wisecracks (he is a mouthy S.O.B.), was an all-encompassing and unapologetic humanity.
 Yes, there was horrendous evil here, the author seemed to suggest, but also, despite it all, good of a kind (if sometimes in limited supply) and a slim glimmer of, of all things, hope.

-Sadly, Kerr passed away in 2018, but he left his fans with one final and perhaps appropriate gift: one last Bernie novel, Metropolis, a prequel, that took readers to Bernie’s pre-Berlin Noir Trilogy years as a Berlin homicide cop.
+Sadly, Kerr passed away in 2018, but he left his fans with one final and perhaps appropriate gift: one last Bernie novel, Metropolis (2019), that took Bernie, now a cynical, bitter morgue attendant in Munich back, via flashbacks, to his pre-Berlin Noir Trilogy years as a Berlin homicide cop.

 - “… a beautifully written novel by a gifted writer who has left us too soon.”